-Astronomy Ireland is the world's most popular astronomy club.
+Astronomy Ireland is the world’s most popular astronomy society.

-It has been running evening classes for beginners for many years.
-Thousands of people have taken these classes since then making them, by far Ireland's most popular astronomy classes.
+It has been running evening courses for beginners for many years.
+Thousands of people have taken these courses since then, making them by far Ireland’s most popular astronomy classes.

-The classes begin on Tuesday October 3rd and run for 8 consecutive weeks for 2 hours starting at 7:30 with a break in the middle.
-The classes are suitable for young and old alike.
+The course begin on Tuesday October 12th and run for 8 consecutive weeks for 2 hours starting at 7PM.
+This course is suitable for young and old alike.
 No knowledge of astronomy, science or maths is needed.
 You can just sit back and enjoy the 8 classes.